grafana/mimir/docs/sources/operators-guide/mimir-runbooks/_index.md

 ### err-mimir-ingester-max-inflight-push-requests

-This error occurs when an ingester rejects a write request because the max inflight requests limit has been reached.
+This error occurs when an ingester rejects a write request because the maximum in-flight requests limit has been reached.

 How it **works**:

-- The ingester has per-instance limit on the number of inflight write (push) requests.
+- The ingester has a per-instance limit on the number of in-flight write (push) requests.
-- The limit applies on all inflight write requests, across all tenants, and is used to protect the ingester from overloading in case of high traffic.
+- The limit applies to all in-flight write requests, across all tenants, and it protects the ingester from becoming overloaded in case of high traffic.
-- You can configure the limit by setting the `-ingester.instance-limits.max-inflight-push-requests` option (or `max_inflight_push_requests` in the runtime config).
+- To configure the limit, set the `-ingester.instance-limits.max-inflight-push-requests` option (or `max_inflight_push_requests` in the runtime config).

 How to **fix** it:

-- In case of emergency, increase the limit by setting the `-ingester.instance-limits.max-inflight-push-requests` option (or `max_inflight_push_requests` in the runtime config).
+- Increase the limit by setting the `-ingester.instance-limits.max-inflight-push-requests` option (or `max_inflight_push_requests` in the runtime config).
-- Check the write requests latency through the `Mimir / Writes` dashboard and eventually investigate the root cause of high latency (the higher the latency, the higher the number of inflight write requests).
+- Check the write requests latency through the `Mimir / Writes` dashboard and come back to investigate the root cause of high latency (the higher the latency, the higher the number of in-flight write requests).
 - Consider scaling out the ingesters.

 ### err-mimir-max-series-per-user